-Under the policy, employees may address their concerns via email to a dedicated email account which will be directed to the Independent and Non-Executive Directors, or AC Chairman (in case of management conflict of interest).
-A special committee of made up of the Group's directors will direct an independent investigation to be conducted or complaint when received in writing or via email.
-The AC has the power to conduct or authorise investigations into any matter within the AC's scope of responsibility.
-If the complaint is against the AC Chairman, the Chairman of the Board will direct the investigation.
-In FY2019, there is no such reported cases.
+The policy defines the processes clearly to ensure independent investigation of such matters and permits whistleblowers to report directly via email to a dedicated email account which will be directed to the Independent and Non-Executive Directors, or AC Chairman (in case of management conflict of interest).
+A Special Committee made up of the Group's directors will direct an independent investigation to be conducted or complaint when received in writing or via email.
+The AC has power to conduct or authorise investigations into any matter within the AC's scope of responsibility.
+In FY2020, there was no reported whistleblowing case.